A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Threat Model and Assumptions

 \section{Threat Model and Assumptions}

-\chames goal is to provide an environment that rate-limits the effects of potential malware, while more time-consuming deep analysis is underway. \chames protection is designed for corporations and similar organizations, which have already adopted a standard practice of controlling software running at their perimeter \cite{paloalto}.
-Organizations face the challenge of enforcing perimeter security, while also requiring minimum interference to employees' primary tasks.
-The combination of fast, preliminary classification by traditional machine learning methods and more time-consuming and more accurate deep analysis for borderline cases can help address this challenge.
+\chames protection is designed for corporate environments, which have adopted the practice of controlling software running at their perimeters \cite{paloalto}.

-We assume that if an organization is a target of a well-motivated attacker, malware will eventually get in.
-A classic scenario is when a C-level personnel of a targeted organization falls victim to a spear-phishing email attack, thereby causing an APT backdoor to be installed in one of the computers of the victim's company.
-The malware is zero-day and is not detected by any antivirus (signature-based and behavioral based).
-In a standard OS, this APT would infiltrate and compromise the organization.
-With \chame, applying in a hybrid behavioral-based detection solution as described in Section \ref{sec:intro}, this APT might receive a borderline classification at some point by a conventional machine learning detector and would then be placed in the uncertain environment.
-In this environment the APT backdoor would encounter obstacles and delays to operate, while more time and resource-consuming deep analysis is underway.
+We assume that if an organization is a target of a well-motivated attacker, malware will eventually get in (e.g., spear-phishing).
+If the malware is zero-day, it will not be detected by any signature-based antivirus (AV).
+If the malware receives a borderline classification by behavioral-based detectors, it might lurk inside the organizations for extended periods of time.
+With \chame, if this piece of malware might receive a borderline classification at some point by a conventional machine learning detector, it would then be placed in the uncertain environment.
+In this environment the malware would encounter obstacles and delays to operate, while more time and resource-consuming deep analysis is underway to definitely flag it as malicious.

-We assume that whitelisted software receiving a borderline classification by a conventional machine learning detector can be an indication of a software compromise.
-Of note, \chame does not compete with standard lines of defenses, such as antiviruses and traditional behavioral-based detectors, but actually complements them by equipping these solutions with a safety net in the case of misdiagnosis.
+\chame does not compete with standard lines of defenses, such as conventional AVs, behavioral-based detectors, and firewalls, but actually equips these solutions with a safety net in case of misdiagnosis.